judygikuni/Haba_Documentation/README.md

 # Gorzo Product Documentation

-Welcome to the official documentation repository for **Gorzo**, a digital platform that empowers informal grocery vendors in Kenya, known as **Mama Mboga**, to connect with customers through a Progressive Web App and a mobile app.
+Welcome to the official documentation repository for **Gorzo**, a digital platform that empowers informal grocery vendors in Kenya, known as **Mama Mboga**, to connect with customers through a mobile app.

 ## Project Overview